thomasjo/atom-overrides/README.md

 For instance, given the example file below, will override the tab length and soft tabs settings to `4` and `true`, respectively, for a Python editor.
-Whereas for e.g. a CoffeeScript editor (meaning a scope equal to `source.coffee`) only the tab length will overridden, and it'll be set to `2`.
-In other words, ff we remove the explicit override listed under `source.python`, we will inherit the override from `source`.
+Whereas for e.g. a CoffeeScript editor (meaning a scope equal to `source.coffee`) only the tab length setting will be overridden, and it'll be set to `2`.
+In other words, if we were to remove the override for tab length listed under `source.python`, we would inherit that setting override from `source`.

 ### Example overrides file
 ```coffeescript